fabiangreffrath/woof/README.md

  * All non-free embedded lumps have been either removed or replaced.
  * Support for "autoload" directories has been added, both for common ("doom-all") and per IWAD files.
 WAD files in these directories are loaded before those passed to the `-file` parameter, DEHACKED files in these directories are processed after those passed to the `-deh` parameter and before those embedded into WAD files.
 Additionally, autoload directories for PWADs are also supported in a similar manner, but these directories will need to be created manually.
  * Savegame backward compatibility across different platforms and releases is maintained, so it is possible to restore savegames from previous versions and even MBF.EXE.
+ * Integration of the Chocolate Doom network code.
+Demo compatible multiplayer for all supported complevels allowing for cross-port network games with the Chocolate family of ports, e.g. Crispy Doom (remember to set `-complevel vanilla` for the server).

 ## Rendering